-Financial markets have bought another ticket to the roller coaster ride this year: volatility is up.
+Financial markets have bought another ticket to the roller-coaster ride this year: Volatility is back, and we expect it to have continuing significance as we look out at 2019.

 Volatility, if you need a refresher, refers to the magnitude and speed of price changes.
 A stock is considered volatile if it goes up and down more than other stocks, and markets are volatile when price changes are especially steep and rapid.
 For many traders, volatility can be exciting, because it gives investors more “right moments” to buy a security at an advantageous price than a monotonically ascending or boringly sideways market.
 But for most people, volatility feels like risk.